n-ika/n-ika.github.io/research.markdown

 Jurov, N. (2019).
 Phonetics or Phonology?
 Modelling Non-Native Perception (Unpublished Master thesis).
 University of Paris, Paris, France. [https://github.com/n-ika/abx_test_strut/blob/master/jurov_memoire.pdf](https://github.com/n-ika/abx_test_strut/blob/master/jurov_memoire.pdf)

-<span style="font-size:0.8em;">Perceptual differences of non native speech have been discussed extensively in the literature before.
+<span style="font-size:1em;">Perceptual differences of non native speech have been discussed extensively in the literature before.
 In order to shed a light on where the mis-perception occurs (phonetic/low-level or phonology/higher cognitive level), I used several models and compared them to human performance.
 I used an ABX discrimination task of non words (either English or French possible CVCs) on French and English natives and I was looking for a native language influence in non native speech perception.
 I found out that unsupervised model (k-means clustering) shows some native language effect, while the supervised model (ASR - kaldi) does not.
 Both are outperformed by the acoustic baseline (MFCC vectors distance predictions).
 Overall, the best fit for human performance seem to be the universal phonetic transcriber - bottleneck features distances predictions, which have the highest accuracy in the ABX task and improve the k-means clustering results.</span>

 <br>

-*A part of my thesis is incorporated in the following article, presented at the CogSci 2019:*

-Millet, J., Jurov, N., & Dunbar, E. (2019, June 16).
-Comparing unsupervised speech learning directly to human performance in speech perception. [https://doi.org/10.31234/osf.io/ake47](https://doi.org/10.31234/osf.io/ake47)

 ---